L. Murugan: Early political career

 Murugan served as the national general secretary of the scheduled caste (SC) division of the RSS while he was in the RSS.

 In the 2011 Tamil Nadu Assembly elections, he contested from the Rasipuram seat on a BJP ticket but got only 1800 votes.
 He served as the in charge of Kerala for some time.
 He served as the vice-chairman of the National Commission for Scheduled Castes (NCSC) from 2017 to 2020.
 Murugan later resigned his post in the NCSC before one year of his term's end and met senior BJP leaders.

 During the agitations against NEET in Tamil Nadu, Murugan claimed that there were 'external forces' in the Suicide of S. Anitha and said that NEET is required.
 Murugan claimed that there had been an increase of love jihad in Tamil Nadu in January 2020.

 BJP state president

 On 12 March 2020, he was made chief of the BJP Tamil Nadu unit.
-He is the first from the Dalit community to hold the post.
+L. Murugan became the second Dalit leader to serve as the president of the BJP Tamil Nadu unit, after Kirubanidhi, who held the position from 2000 to 2003.

 Murugan was supportive of the Citizenship (Amendment) Act, 2019.
 He was not very close to the leaders of Tamil Nadu BJP but was close with the National BJP leaders.
 Murugan attempted to lead the BJP's Vel Yatra twice in 2020 to build support for Hindutva politics in Tamil Nadu, but was arrested both times.
 Chief Minister of Puducherry V Narayanasamy said Vel yatra is a move by BJP to foment communal disharmony.
 He called the 2020–2021 Indian farmers' protest in Delhi as "false propaganda" in December 2020.

 He contested the 2021 Tamil Nadu assembly elections from Dharapuram and lost to DMK's N. Kayalvizhi by 1,393 votes.